d1muc/Flux/README.md

 4. Restart your terminal** or open a new tab.
 Flux Shell automatically integrates into your `~/.bashrc` / `~/.zshrc` and will launch on startup.

-(The installer handles missing Python dependencies (`prompt_toolkit`, `rich`) automatically and sets up background configurations for terminal emulators like Kitty).